farsightsec/axa/README.md

 as they would on an analysis server directly connected to SIE itself.
 An example of how to do this is included later in this document.

-The `radtool` and `radtunnel` programs are used to stream RAD watch hits from a remote RAD server to the local network.
+The `radtool` and `radtunnel` programs are used to stream RAD anomaly hits from a remote RAD server to the local network.
 They actually share code bases with their "sra-" counterparts and the program logic is such that it detects its filename and invokes itself in RAD mode.